basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 </div>

-At this point, multiple objects have been stored in the same key without passing any context objects to Riak.
+At this point, multiple objects have been stored in the same key without passing any causal context to Riak.
 Let's see what happens if we try to read contents of the object:

 ```java